Our Mission

 • To provide a welcoming and inclusion-focused environment for students with disabilities who are navigating disability-based barriers;

-• To increase retention and graduation rates for students with disabilities through creating accessible opportunities.
+• To increase retention and graduation rates for students with disabilities by creating accessible opportunity.

 Who does SDS serve, and what services are provided?